cleverlight/lightenna/_posts/services/2023-05-23-streaming.md

 * Multi-microphone setup including radio mics for presenters
 * Minimal disruption with only 1 or 2 engineers/camera-people
 * Streaming online using your existing network
-* Secure delivery to ensure closed-meetings and sensitive content are handled appropriately
+* Secure delivery to ensure closed meetings and sensitive content are handled appropriately

 # Save the moments that not everyone can attend in person